Getting Started

 5

-Apple requires you to generate a short-lived (6-month max) JWT as the Client Secret.
-Use the script below.
+Apple uses a short-lived JWT (6-month max) as the Client Secret.
+Fill in your Team ID, Key ID, Services ID, and .p8 file path in the script below.
 The resulting JWT is your Client Secret.

 generate_apple_secret.py